taborgreat/creative-ideas/plan.md

 make goal endpoint

-add second db to record value transfer: node id of node calling for trade, node id of donating node, values traded from calling node, values traded from donating node log in db for list of transactions and then also make the changes on the main database shifting values over from proper version to version keep in mind if you transfer $20 from wealth branch to workout branch, its $20 of value send to workout branch, and $20 lost from wealth, but you also want to see relationship how much hrs and other values in wealth it cost to get that $20 so you/llm can dictate value transfers and their worth to other branches. may be inherit with both branches and transactions json seeing how the value trade was worth
+FINISHED add second db to record value transfer: node id of node calling for trade, node id of donating node, values traded from calling node, values traded from donating node
+        log in db for list of transactions and then also make the changes on the main database shifting values over from proper version to version keep in mind if you transfer $20 from wealth branch to workout branch, its $20 of value send to workout branch, and $20 lost from wealth, but you also want to see relationship how much hrs and other values in wealth it cost to get that $20 so you/llm can dictate value transfers and their worth to other branches. may be inherit with both branches and transactions json seeing how the value trade was worth

 build function/endpoint to insert a node between 2 nodes transferring parent id's respectively handle trading nodes either being set to null or to parent id in transactions collection when a node is deleted that was involved